pufferfish-tech/octopus-agile-pi-prices/README.md

 NOTE: If you are using the DOThat, you need to edit the above to use octoprice_main_dot.py instead of octoprice_main_inky.py.
 You will also need to run pimoroni's one line curl install script for the DOThat instead of inkyphat.
 You can go find that yourself, it exists :)

-Another NOTE: Don't be afraid to read my code.
-I made it as simple as possible, I subscribe to the theory that code doesn't have to be elegant or smart or even fast (in this application anyway!), it has to be maintainable above all else.
-If you can't understand it, what good is it?
-Read my code.
-If you don't understand it, ask me to explain it.
-We might find some bugs!
+Another NOTE: I tried to make this code **simple** and readable.
+If you see any issues let me know.

 # Considerations
 - I wrote this myself.
 Because I was bored, and also because I needed to know when to plug the EV in, or start the laundry.
 It works but it may not be bug free.